rendyuwu/sidecar-ai/templates/README.md

 - **`actor-interview.json`** - 🎭 Behind-the-scenes actor interviews
 - **`relationship-matrix.json`** - 📊 Comprehensive scene tracking with relationship stats

-### Meta Template

-- **`_template-maker.json`** - 🏗️ Helps you create new templates from descriptions

 ## Creating Your Own Templates

-### Option 1: Use the Template Maker
+### Option 1: Use the Built-in AI Template Maker (Recommended)

-1. Import `_template-maker.json`
+1. Open Sidecar AI settings
+2. Click **🪄 AI Maker** button
-2. Run it manually and describe your sidecar idea
+3. Describe your sidecar idea in plain English
-3. It will generate a complete JSON config
+4. AI generates the complete JSON configuration
-4. Save the output as a new .json file in this folder
+5. Export it as a new .json file or add directly to your sidecars

 ### Option 2: Manual Creation